ibnusyawall/m-event/README.md

 # m-event
-Management Event with React and AdoinJS
+Management Event with React and AdonisJS

 ## setup
 ```